 Digital Midstream Pregnancy Tests

-Not only that but Clearblue Digital Pregnancy tests can be used up to 4 days before your period is due* and the unmistakably clear 'Pregnant' or 'Not Pregnant' results in words make them easier to read than traditional line tests, which can be hard to interpret (studies have shown that 1 in 4 women can misread line test results)[iv].
+Not only that but Clearblue Digital Pregnancy tests can be used up to 5 days before your missed period and the unmistakably clear 'Pregnant' or 'Not Pregnant' results in words make them easier to read than traditional line tests, which can be hard to interpret (studies have shown that 1 in 4 women can misread line test results)3.